genneko/freebsd-install-on-zfs/README.md

 ### Variables used during post-installation setup process (phase 2)

+- __CUSTOM_CONFIG_BASEURL__

+    Web-accessible location of configuration file (.cfg) and optional post-installation scripts (.scp).
+They are automatically downloaded in the phase 2 (post-installation setup).

+- OPTIONAL_SCRIPT_PRE

+    Optional script which is executed at the very beginning of the phase 2.
+Default is none (empty string).

+- OPTIONAL_SCRIPT_BODY

+    Optional script which is executed at the middle of the phase 2.
+Default is none (empty string).

+- OPTIONAL_SCRIPT_POST

+    Optional script which is executed at the end of the phase 2 (thus the end of the installation).
+Default is none (empty string).

 - __HOSTNAME__

     Target system's hostname.
 It can be FQDN.

+- KEYMAP

+    A keymap to use (i.e. jp).

 - __NIC_LIST__